-The grant will support work in understanding how early adversity shapes the health and development of children experiencing psychosocial risk, and translating this knowledge into the development and testing of family-oriented intervention.
+The Levin award supports Dr. Brown’s work in understanding how early adversity shapes the health and development of children experiencing psychosocial risk, and translating this knowledge into the development and testing of family-oriented intervention.

 If you’re in your 20s, you decide to stay out late at that party.
 In your 30s, you may have a new baby in the house.
 In your 40s, you burn the candle at both ends to get that long-awaited promotion at work.

 Nearly everyone knows what it feels like to lose sleep, and how it affects attitude and performance at school, home, or work.
 Yet most people can choose to be over-tired, knowing they have the opportunity to “catch up” on sleep later.

 But what if you’re a child at risk of maltreatment, living in a low-income family, and you never get a good night’s sleep?
 Does losing sleep let stress “get under your skin” and affect your development?
 Can you ever “catch up” or do sleep patterns become part of shaping larger outcomes in your life?

 In CSU’s School of Social Work, addressing these types of questions is becoming the life’s work of Assistant Professor Samantha Brown, the recipient of the 2018 Victoria S. Levin Award for Early Career Success in Young Children’s Mental Health Research.

 Brown’s research under the Levin award will focus specifically on the ways parent and infant sleep affect one another and how sleep impacts the body’s functioning over time, and in a larger sense may affect child mental health and family dynamics, in families with and without neglect.

 This work dovetails with initiatives laid out in the Grand Challenges for Social Work, the flagship program of the American Academy of Social Work and Social Welfare, to champion social progress powered by science.
 Dr. Brown focuses on three Grand Challenges: Ensure healthy development for all youth, close the health gap, and stop family violence.